DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 # Interactivity

-Along with the typical @DSharpPlus.Interactivity.InteractivityExtension.WaitForMessageAsync* and
-@DSharpPlus.Interactivity.InteractivityExtension.WaitForReactionAsync* methods provided by interactivity, there are also button implementations as well.
+Along with the typical `InteractivityExtension.WaitForMessageAsync` and `InteractivityExtension.WaitForReactionAsync` methods provided by interactivity, there are also button implementations as well.

 More information about how interactivity works can be found in [the interactivity article][7].

 Since buttons create interactions, there are also two additional properties in the configuration:

-- @DSharpPlus.Interactivity.InteractivityConfiguration.ResponseBehavior
+- `InteractivityConfiguration.ResponseBehavior`
-- @DSharpPlus.Interactivity.InteractivityConfiguration.ResponseMessage
+- `InteractivityConfiguration.ResponseMessage`

-@DSharpPlus.Interactivity.InteractivityConfiguration.ResponseBehavior is what interactivity will do when handling something that isn't a valid valid button, in the context of waiting for a specific button.
-It defaults to
-@DSharpPlus.Interactivity.Enums.InteractionResponseBehavior.Ignore, which will cause the interaction fail.
+`InteractivityConfiguration.ResponseBehavior` is what interactivity will do when handling something that isn't a valid button, in the context of waiting for a specific button.
+It defaults to `InteractionResponseBehavior.Ignore`, which will cause the interaction fail.

-Alternatively, setting it to @DSharpPlus.Interactivity.Enums.InteractionResponseBehavior.Ack will acknowledge the button, and continue waiting.
+Alternatively, setting it to `InteractionResponseBehavior.Ack` will acknowledge the button, and continue waiting.

 Respond will reply with an ephemeral message with the aforementioned response message.

-@DSharpPlus.Interactivity.InteractivityConfiguration.ResponseBehavior only applies to the overload accepting a string id of the button to wait for.
+`InteractivityConfiguration.ResponseBehavior` only applies to the overload accepting a string id of the button to wait for.

 <!-- LINKS -->